Seeking Wisdom – Lifelong Learning

 Throughout the year, the YES (Youth Education Services) Committee together with the Room Parents’ Committee co-produce activities that bring families together to observe Havdalah and participate in various mitzvah related activities.

 Each holiday brings with it an opportunity for inter-generational activity.
-For example, Sukkah decorating for children of all ages and Pizza in the Hut; dancing with the Torah on Simchat Torah; Uncle Louie’s Latkes and a festive Hanukkah party; Megillah reading, Purim Carnival, and Purim Shpiels; and our congregational Seder including many afikomen seekers.
+For example, Sukkah decorating for children of all ages and Pizza in the Hut; dancing with the Torah on Simchat Torah; Uncle Louie’s Latkes and a festive Chanukah party; Megillah reading, Purim Carnival, and Purim Shpiels; and our congregational Seder including many afikomen seekers.

 This twenty-four hour “shabbaton” is a wonderful opportunity for tots and their parents (and grandparents) to get away from the city and spend time at OSRUI.
 Family-centered, age-appropriate activities fill our day and in the evening parents enjoy a more mature conversation with our rabbi.